 Manchester Metropolitan University

 To lead our continuing growth as a global research and education institution, we are committed to expanding our professoriate across areas of research strength.
-If you have the ability, confidence, and determination to drive groundbreaking research in your area, this is your chance to join us within the area of Education and Youth Studies, build a research portfolio that matches your vision, and to achieve real-world impact.
+If you have the ability, confidence, and determination to drive groundbreaking research in your area, this is your chance to join us within the area of Health and Social Care, build a research portfolio that matches your vision, and to achieve real-world impact.
+We are ranked in the top twenty for the power of research in both Allied Health Professionals and Social Work and Social Policy (REF 2021).

 With over 4,000 staff members and around 40,000 students – including some 6,000 choosing to study for a postgraduate qualification – we are a big institution with even bigger ambitions.
 We are proud to be an integral part of the great city of Manchester, but our impact reaches around the globe.
 Currently, we offer more than 250 postgraduate taught programmes and have 14 centres of research expertise.